-Covox Speech Thing / Disney Sound Source (1986)
+Covox Speech Thing / Disney Sound Source (1986 / 199x)

-The thought is quite simple: the parallel port is nothing more than a possibility to pass out 8 information bits simultaneously.
-Each PC had this port, and the conversion of this kind of data to electric oscillations represented only a small, very uncomplicated step.
-Hence the only thing missinge was the interface, which a company named Covox delivered with their "Speech Thing".
-For $70.
+The parallel port is nothing more than a way to pass out 8 bits simultaneously.
+Each PC had this port, and the conversion of this kind of data to an analogue signal is pretty simple and can either be achieved by using a DAC (Digital to Analogue Converter) or simply a set of resistors.